GLP-1 Therapy and Mental Health Care

 At SpringSource: Eating, Weight & Mood Disorders, our approach aligns closely with WHO recommendations.
 GLP-1 medications support metabolic and appetite-related changes.
 Therapy addresses the deeper emotional drivers that medical treatment alone cannot resolve.
 Our experienced therapists help clients reduce shame, understand long-standing eating patterns, process self-image shifts, rebuild trust in their bodies, and develop tools that support both psychological well-being and durable behavioral change.

 Choosing support is an important decision.
-We offer a free 15-minute consultation to help us understand your needs and explore next steps together.
+We offer a free 15-minute consultation to help us understand your needs and explore next steps.
+Reach out to us today in the way that feels comfortable for you.

 Emotional and Psychological Effects of GLP-1 Medications